Eleanour Sinclair Rohde

-Eleanour (Sophy) Sinclair Rohde (1881–1950) was a British gardener, garden designer, and horticultural writer.
+Eleanour Sophie Sinclair Rohde (1881–1950) was a British gardener, garden designer, and horticultural writer.
 She authored thirty books on gardening between 1913 and 1948, and is best known for her book, The Scented Garden, published in 1931.

 Biography

-Eleanor (Sophy) Sinclair Rohde was born in Alleppey, Travancore, India, on 9 August 1881.
+Eleanor Sophie Sinclair Rohde was born in Alleppey, Travancore, India, on 9 August 1881.
 She was the daughter of John Rohde, a civil servant in India, and his wife, Isabel Crawford.
 She was educated at Cheltenham Ladies College and St Hilda's College, Oxford.
-After Oxford, she began her writing career with articles on gardening in magazines, including The Field, The Queen and My Garden.
-She also wrote for The Cornhill Magazine and The Garden.
+After Oxford, she began her writing career with articles on gardening in magazines, including The Field, The Queen, The Cornhill Magazine and The Garden.